ChartIQ/ChartIQ-React-Native-SDK/README.md

 The [example](https://github.com/ChartIQ/ChartIQ-React-Native-SDK/tree/main/example) folder of this repository contains both Android and iOS app that was built using the SDK.
 Customize the apps to quickly create your own React Native charting application.

-### Knwon issues
+### Known issues

-- Macs with M1 chip have issues building the example app with flipper enabled.
+- Macs with Apple silicon processors have issues building the example app with flipper enabled.
   In order to fix this, you need ether to update FlipperTransportTypes.h including the following line:
   ```
   #include <functional>